oCHANKUo/kafka-stream-playground/README.md

-# Kafka-Chuck-Norris-Jokes_Stream
+# kafka-stream-playground
-A kafka streaming pipeline in Python that pulls random jokes from the Chuck Norris API.
+A collection of simple Kafka streaming pipelines built using Python, for learning purposes.
+Each pipeline connects to a public API, produces events into Kafka, and consumes them.